War in Iran: the consequences for businesses

 • Supply will decrease, while demand remains the same.

-• This may cause oil and energy prices to rise (in Dutch).
+• This is causing oil and energy prices to rise (in Dutch).

 • Prices can change rapidly due to the unpredictability of the market.
 There is a high risk that suppliers will be unable to fulfil their commitments.